The Emissions and Dispersion Modeling System (EDMS) has been replaced by the Aviation Environmental Design Tool (AEDT) as of May 2015.

 EDMS was designed to assess the air quality impacts of airport emission sources, particularly aviation sources, which consist of:

 - Ground support equipment

 - Ground access vehicles

 - Stationary sources

-EDMS is one of the few air quality assessment tools specifically engineered for the aviation community.
-It includes:
+EDMS was one of the few air quality assessment tools specifically engineered for the aviation community.
+It included: